 Veterinary advice should be sought from your local veterinarian before applying any treatment or vaccine.
 Not sure who to use?
 Look up veterinarians who specialize in poultry using our directory listing.
 Find me a Vet

-Arizona Infection, Avian Arizonosis
+Other Names: Arizona Infection, Avian Arizonosis

 S. arizonae is an egg-transmitted disease, meaning infected adult breeding birds are usually carriers which spread the bacteria to their young through their eggs.
 Rodents, wild birds, and reptiles can also transmit S. arizonae into the environment.